 Widespread disruption to project deadlines is wreaking havoc.
 Many risk-mitigating actions are out of your hands, but they are certainly impacting contractors in these uncertain times.
 3 of these are:

-- Project financing is being revisited or even withdrawn as project viability comes into question
+- Revisiting or withdrawel of project financing s project viability comes into question

 - The shutdown of projects by local municipalities for health and safety reasons.